rxaviers/globalize/README.md

 ```

 Your compiled formatters and parsers allow you to skip a big part of the library
-and loading any CLDR data.
+and because they have already been created, you also don't need to load any CLDR
+data.

 #### Using the CLI